jmettraux/jmettraux.github.com/_posts/2012-10-10-ruote-flow.md

 (one could clone the workflow definition and tell executions a,b and c to follow the clone, but if we're into such iterations, why not simply iterate over a, b, c and change their execution trees like ruote does?)

+Ruote insists on such a design because branches should be independent as much as possible.
+It should be possible to rewire expressions from an execution tree to another or to simply cut away branches of executions to their own execution tree, which means, there isn't an explicit "execution tree" structure, it's grown out of parent/child relations between expressions.

 # cancel